T-ara: Philanthropy

 In February 2013, T-ara donated 100 sacks of rice to an orphanage in Bucheon ahead of the Lunar New Year holiday.
-On December 14 of the same year, the group held a charity event in Eunjung's mother's cafe, Cafenne.
+On December 14, the group held a charity event in Eunjung's mother's cafe, Cafenne.
 T-ara's old clothing, stage costumes and donations from Davichi, Ha Seokjin, Hwang Jungeum and Son Hojun were to be auctioned off.
 T-ara raised a total of (~US$12,000) from the sales and donated about (~$2,400) directly on the same day.
-On the 27th, T-ara donated the remaining (~$10,000) to the Sharing Campaign "Hope Windmill" organized by the Red Cross by directly visiting the event.
+On the 27th, T-ara donated the remaining (~$10,000) to the Sharing Campaign "Hope Windmill" organized by the Red Cross.
 T-ara said, "We are able to end the year with a warm heart thanks to the many people who took part in the charity event and we give thanks to those who helped T-ara take the steps necessary for it."
 In September 2014, T-ara members donated 1,500 kg of rice "Dongducheon Angel" Movement.
 Hyomin, Qri and Boram personally delivered the donation to "Dongducheon Angel" Headquarters and held an additional fan-sign event to celebrate the Chuseok holiday.

+In 2017, a portion of the ticket sales of T-ara's first concert in Vietnam was donated to charity in the country.